curiousoffice/playbook/README.rst

 prototyping, releasing actual software, and getting feedback from real users.
 Based on that document, clients expect consultants in the industry to submit an exact timeframe and bid.
-This contract style sets the client and consultant working against each other right from day one.
-Instead of focusing on designing the product experience or evaluating what assumptions were wrong, they spend time negotiating about what was meant in a document written a long time ago or focusing on arbitrary deadlines.
-But it's worse than negotiating; it's retroactively discussing something that no one remembers the same way.
+This contract style sets the client and consultant working against each other from day one.
+Instead of focusing on designing the product experience or evaluating what assumptions were wrong, they end up spending time negotiating about what was meant in a document written a long time ago or focusing on arbitrary deadlines.
+In fact, it's worse than negotiating, it's retroactively discussing something that no one remembers the same way.
 As you might have guessed, we don't do fixed-bid, fixed-feature-set proposals.